tv3636/chatbot/README.md

 `openai api fine_tunes.create -t "channel_[channel_name]/[user]_prepared.jsonl" --batch_size 1`

 - Once the model is created, update `.env` to use this model, and interact with the bot using `![BOT_USER]`.
 For example, if your bot is based on the Discord user `test`, then the bot will respond to messages starting with `!test`

+## Questions?

+Contact tv#3636 on Discord with any questions